Location: Rising Treetops at Oakhurst in Monmouth County

 - Camperships (financial assistance) are available based on demonstrated need.
 Contact CampChatterbox@childrens-specialized.org to request financial support.*Please note sibling discount does not apply to camp*

 Counselors may apply to work at one of three levels of service:

-Level 1 Counselors: work in conjunction with the therapy staff during daily therapy activities.
-They play a lead role in planning the evening activities so that campers maximize the use of their devices.
-They also assist in transporting campers to activities, leading the campers in songs, assisting with serving and clean-up for meals, and participating in activities.
+Work in conjunction with therapy staff during therapy activities.
+They play a lead role in engaging campers during daily activities to maximize the use of their communication devices.
+Counselors also assist in transitioning with campers to activities, leading the campers in songs, assisting with serving and clean-up for meals, and participating in activities.
 Interested counselors must be 18 years old and older to apply.

-Level 2 Counselors: support the needs of campers in the Independent Camper Program who require minimal care for their Activities of Daily Living (ADL’s).
-They provide some assistance with feeding, dressing, and toileting.
-They are also actively involved in recreational and social activities.
+support the needs of campers in the Independent Camper Program who require minimal to total care for their Activities of Daily Living (ADL’s), including feeding, dressing, and toileting.
+PCCs are also actively involved in recreational and social activities.
 Interested personal care counselors must be 18 years old and older to apply.

-Camp Chatterbox provides a specialized Professional Training Program which targets professionals seeking to enhance their skills in the application of technology to children with severe communication disabilities.
+Camp Chatterbox provides a specialized AAC Fellow Program which targets professionals seeking to enhance their skills in the application of technology to children with severe communication disabilities.
 Speech-Language Pathologists, Special Educators, and other professionals working in the field of AAC may apply.
 Preference is given to candidates who have had some experience in working with children with physical disabilities using AAC systems.
 Applicants should be flexible, have lots of stamina, be a team player, and possess a sense of humor and adventure.
-All participants will receive full accommodations during camp and a certificate of attendance documenting up to 40 ASHA Certified (pending) Professional Development hours.
+All participants will receive full accommodations during camp and a certificate of attendance documenting up to 40 Professional Development hours.